mikependon/RepoDB/RepoDb.SqLite/README.md

 It is your best alternative ORM to both Dapper and EntityFramework.

+## News/Updates

+Starting at version 1.0.15, the SQLite driver has been changed to [Microsoft.Data.Sqlite.Core](https://www.nuget.org/packages/Microsoft.Data.Sqlite.Core/).

 ## Important Pages

 - [GitHub Home Page](https://github.com/mikependon/RepoDb) - to learn more about the core library.